 Remote patient monitoring (RPM) is an advancement in healthcare that enables pregnant women to track their blood sugar levels and other health parameters from the comfort of their home.
 When combined with a comprehensive normal blood sugar levels chart, RPM provides a powerful tool for prenatal care, especially for gestational diabetes.

-This article will discuss the importance of prenatal care and the role of RPM and a normal blood sugar levels chart in maximizing prenatal care for pregnant women.
+In this article, we’ll discuss the importance of prenatal care and the role of RPM and a normal blood sugar levels chart in maximizing prenatal care for pregnant women.

 GDM occurs when the body becomes less sensitive to insulin, the hormone that regulates blood sugar levels.
 As a result, blood glucose levels may become too high, leading to an increased risk of complications such as pre-eclampsia, preterm delivery, and macrosomia (having a large baby).

-Studies find that women diagnosed with GDM have an increased risk of developing type 2 diabetes later in life.
+Women diagnosed with GDM have an increased risk of developing type 2 diabetes later in life.
 This is why it is essential to manage GDM effectively during pregnancy and to adopt healthy habits such as a balanced diet and physical activity to help reduce the risk of developing type 2 diabetes.

 Diagnosis of GDM typically occurs between 24 and 28 weeks of pregnancy through an oral glucose tolerance test (OGTT), which measures the body’s ability to handle glucose.
 The OGTT involves drinking a glucose solution and then having a blood test to measure the glucose level one hour after drinking the solution.
 If the results show that the glucose level is higher than normal, the woman may be diagnosed with GDM.